galaxyproject/planemo/docs/commands/autoupdate.rst

       --skiplist TEXT                 Skiplist file, containing a list of tools for which autoupdate should be skipped.

+      --skip_requirements TEXT        Comma-separated list of requirements which should be not be updated.
+Default is python,r-base,perl.

       --update_test_data              Update test-data directory with job outputs (normally written to directory
                                       --job_output_files if specified.)